3UU/wordpress-shariff-wrapper/shariff/readme.txt

 joke ;-)

 == Changelog ==
+= 1.9.8 =
+- add headers to avoid caching of backend data
+- tested with WP 4.2 beta

+= 1.9.7 =
+- roll back to stable

 = 1.9.6 =
 - now really go back to 1st block in loop at WMPU